msavin/SteveJobs/README.md

 });
 ```

-The supported fields for `in` and `on` are:
- - `millisecond`, `second`, `minute`, `hour`, `day`, `month`, and `year`
- - `milliseconds`, `seconds`, `minutes`, `hours`, `days`, `months`, and `years`

-The plural or singular versions of words can be used to your preferences.
-The date object will be updated in the order that is specified.
-For example, if you set the job to run `in` 1 year, an `on` year 2037, the year will be 2037.
-However, if you set the job to run `on` year 2037, and `in` 1 year, the year will be 2038.

-Finally, you have the option of settings the priority of the job with the priority key.
-By default, priority will be set to 0, and you can change it to any number, positive or negative.
-Jobs will run the jobs with the highest priority first.

-## For More Information
+## More Information

-For more information about how the package works, how jobs run, how the timing works, job failures, etc, check out the "<a href="https://github.com/msavin/SteveJobs-meteor-jobs-queue/wiki/Primary-Features">documentation</a>."
+For more information about how the package works, how jobs run, how the timing works, job failures, etc, check out the "<a href="https://github.com/msavin/SteveJobs-meteor-jobs-queue/wiki/">**documentation**</a>."

-If you like the design of the package, make sure to check out:
+If you like the design of the package, make sure to check out <a href="https://www.meteorcandy.com">**Meteor Candy**</a>, the fastest and easiest way to add an admin panel to your app.
- - <a href="http://meteor.toys">Meteor Toys</a> - Development Tools
- - <a href="https://www.meteorcandy.com">Meteor Candy</a> - Admin Panel